DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 corporate actors are tempted to take advantage of their prominent position in order to buy out potential competitors or to offer additional services.
-This allows them to take full advantages of economies of scale, network effects, and hypercentrality and ultimately to extend their domination.
+This allows them to take full advantages of economies of scale, network effects and hypercentrality, and ultimately to extend their domination.
 Recent examples are when Facebook bought out Instagram whose growing success was perceived as a threat and eBay’s acquisition of Paypal, with the aim of taking greater control over their